 The goal is to make the deductor's return match the tax deposited and the deductee's expected credit.

-Map each payment to a deduction section.
-If a payment type is unclear, resolve it before filing rather than forcing it into a generic bucket.
+Map each payment category to a deduction section.
+If a particular payment type is genuinely ambiguous, resolve it against the applicable provision before it goes into the return file rather than forcing it into a catch-all.

 Prepare deductee and challan data